djscheuf/journeymans-blog/source/_posts/reverse-before-you-rewrite.md

 The answer is yes.
 But only if you do the hard work first.

-Here's what nobody talks about: legacy codebases lack tests because they're legacy.
+Here's what nobody talks about: legacy codebases are legacy because they lack tests.
 That's what made them legacy.
 So when you hand your codebase to an AI agent and say "rewrite this," the agent has no guardrails.
 No proof that what it builds actually does what the original did.
 It will generate code at incredible speed.
 But without tests, you're vibe-coding at scale.
 You'll ship bugs you didn't know existed.
 You'll break functionality nobody remembered was there.
 You'll spend months debugging instead of shipping.

 The solution isn't to skip the hard work.
 It's to use AI to compress it.